+Sovereign debt is how much a country's government owes.
 It means the same thing as national debt, country debt, or government debt because the word "sovereign" also means national government.
 It often refers to how much the country owes to outside creditors.
-This is why it is frequently used interchangeably with public debt.
+For that reason, it's often used interchangeably with public debt.

 How It's Measured

-When comparing sovereign debt between countries, you've got to be very careful what is actually included.
-That's because sovereign debt is measured differently according to who is doing the measuring and why.
+When comparing sovereign debt between countries, you've got to be very careful about what is actually included.
+Sovereign debt is measured differently according to who is doing the measuring and why.

 For example, Standard & Poor's is a debt rating agency for businesses and investors.
-Therefore, it only measures debt owed to commercial creditors.
+It only measures debt owed to commercial creditors.
 It doesn't measure what a government owes to other governments, the International Monetary Fund, or the World Bank.
 It also only measures national debt, not what is owed by states or municipalities within a country.
-However, S&P does take into account the potential effects these obligations have on the country's ability to honor its sovereign debt.
+But S&P does take into account the potential effects these obligations have on the country's ability to honor its sovereign debt.

 Whether a government spends on social security, health care, or new fighter jets, it's pumping money into the economy.
 That boosts economic growth because businesses expand to meet the demand created by the spending.
 That usually results in new jobs, which has a multiplier effect in stimulating further demand and growth.
 Deficit spending is a powerful stimulant because the demand is being created now.
 The cost won't come due until sometime in the future.